hhana1-a/WeatherApp/README.md

 <i>CSS</i>

 <br>
 * Website needs to be responsive <br>
 * Simple log, paragraph to explain user that he needs to input the city, button to click, search input field, display of the results (that will be created dynamically) <br>
+* Include fontawesome icon <br>

 <br><br>